4 Types of Incidents to Manage with Event Pages

 Once the danger has passed, administrators can update the page with specific instructions and information on the exact timing of office openings, even per job or location.
 Employees can check the page at will or wait for a push notification to alert them of an update.
 In either case, employees never have to wonder what’s going on or what’s expected of them.

-It seems office buildings are always in need of a little TLC, often requiring regular maintenance that can disrupt normal business operations.
+It seems office buildings are always in need of a little TLC.
+Often, this requires maintenance that can disrupt normal business operations.
 Whether the power or A/C will be shut down for a time, parking is eliminated, or noise will interrupt communications, your employees need to know you feel their pain and have their backs.

 Event Pages are the perfect way to inform employees of upcoming construction that may cause issues.
-Instead of sending out emails or just waiting for the complaints to come in, use Event Pages to give everyone a heads up and provide information on how they can best perform their jobs in light of the mess.
+Instead of sending out emails or just waiting for the complaints to come in, use Event Pages to give everyone a heads up.
+Then, use them throughout the event to provide information on how they can best perform their jobs in light of the mess.

 Administrators can keep in close contact with building supervisors and contractors to get up to the minute updates and then relay those to employees via the Event Page.
-They can post pictures, parking instructions and maps, modified hours of operation and more details to ensure employees are prepared and know what to do.
+They can post pictures, parking instructions, maps, and modified hours of operation to ensure employees are prepared and know what to do.

-Companies large and small have events of all kinds, often requiring ample coordination and communication among many people.
-Why rely on email when you can post every detail on a single page where everyone can easily track the status and get the information they need?
+Companies large and small have events of all kinds, often requiring ample coordination and communication.
+Why rely on email when you can post every detail on a single page?
+This allows your employees to easily track the status and get the information they need.

 Once the employee logs onto the Event Page, they have instant access to the latest event information.
-Use the Event Page as a social hub, inviting employees to upload pictures or make comments, all moderated by the administrator prior to posting.
+Use the Event Page as a social hub, inviting employees to upload pictures or make comments, all moderated by the administrator.

 Putting It All Together

-Event Pages are the one-stop-shop for your employees to find all the relevant details about an event.
+Event Pages are the one-stop shop for your employees to find all the relevant details about an event.
 They enable admins and business leaders to put the information together in one place to keep people informed and safe.
-They also can be used to foster community collaboration.
+They can also foster community collaboration.

-If you are still relying on emails and water cooler chat, it’s time to look at a better, easier, and more reliable option.
-Manage the communication around every event with Event Pages to save time, resources, and the side effects of miscommunication.
+If you are still relying on emails and water cooler chat, it’s time to look for a more reliable option.
+Manage communication around every event with Event Pages to save time, resources, and the side effects of miscommunication.